-Buckle, position and release the safety belt as described in "Rear Seat Outside Passenger Positions" earlier in this section.
+Buckle, position and release the safety belt as described in "Rear Seat Passenger Positions (Extended Cab and Crew Cab)" earlier in this section.
 Make sure that the shoulder belt crosses the shoulder.

 To remove and store the comfort guides, squeeze the belt edges together so that you can take them out from the guides.
-Make sure you remove the comfort guide from the belt before you fold a rear seat down or use an easy-entry seat, if your vehicle has one.
+Slide the guide onto the storage clip.